ozen/PyOptiX/README.md

 #### pyoptix.conf file

-Setup script creates `pyoptix.conf` file next to the python binary that is used by setup script. `pyoptix.Compiler` class uses `pyoptix.conf` to determine `nvcc` path and flags when compiling sources to ptx files in run time.
+Setup script creates two `pyoptix.conf` files, one next to the python binary that was used to execute the setup script, and one in `/etc`. `pyoptix.Compiler` class uses `pyoptix.conf` to determine `nvcc` path and flags when compiling sources to ptx files in run time.
 If `pyoptix.conf` creation somehow fails, you need to set `Compiler.nvcc_path` and `Compiler.flags` attributes manually during run time before compiling any programs.

+Please note that pip creates wheel distribution of the package and caches it during installation.
+Subsequent pip install commands for the same version of the package will use the cached wheel, therefore setup.py script won't be executed and pyoptix.conf file won't be created.
+To prevent this you can use the following command:

+    pip install pyoptix --no-binary pyoptix

 ## API Reference